-It feels great to get rid of stuff you don’t need anymore—and even better to pass it along to someone who needs it.
+It feels great to get rid of stuff you don’t need anymore—and even better to pass it along to someone who needs it, or recycle it.
 It’s all part of my personal and professional work: getting the word out and benefiting the community.
-Please share this list, and send any additions my way.
-And check out more about my consulting work before you go!
+The list is focused on the Bay Area, though some resources are national.
+Please share this list, and send additions my way.
+Check out more about my consulting work before you go!

 Toiletries.
 A Friendly Place women’s shelter, 2298 San Pablo, Oakland, 510-451-8923.
 Daily 9 am-eve.

-Old paint, cosmetics, anything you wouldn’t want to put in the Bay.
-Please help the environment and take all this stuff to the Hazardous Waste Drop-Off Site.
-It’s free, it’s easy, it’s right next door to Pump It Up.
+Old paint, cosmetics, anything you wouldn’t want in the Bay.
+Please help the environment and take this stuff to the Hazardous Waste Drop-Off Site.
+It’s free, it’s easy, it’s next door to Pump It Up.
+(If you’re not in Oakland, find one near you.)
 You don’t even get out of the car.
-Fill out the required form before you go.
+Fill out the required form before you go and check hours.
 2100 East 7th Street, Oakland.
-W-F 9-2:30, Sa 9-4.
 PaintCare lists additional places that take old paint.

 Art supplies, household items, anything usable where you don’t mind not getting a tax receipt.
 Free Up Oakland, A really cool local place that puts “reuse before recycle” into practice.
 Go there to get something for free, drop something off, or make art.
 2809 MacArthur Blvd.
 Oakland.
 Th-Su 12-4.